microsoft/Genomics-Quickstart/03-Nextflow-Azure/README.md

 ### Running a basic pipeline locally

-TFor a detailed introduction to Nextflow, use [this](https://www.nextflow.io/docs/latest/basic.html) guide.
+For a detailed introduction to Nextflow, use [this](https://www.nextflow.io/docs/latest/basic.html) guide.

 Nextflow is based on the **dataflow** programming model.
 A Nextflow pipeline is made up of a series of processes that communicate through channels.